Yasmani Grandal Player Props: White Sox vs. Reds

-On Saturday, Yasmani Grandal (.355 slugging percentage in past 10 games, with zero homers) and the Chicago White Sox play the Cincinnati Reds, whose starting pitcher will be Nick Lodolo.
-First pitch is at 6:40 PM ET.
+The Chicago White Sox, including Yasmani Grandal (.387 slugging percentage in past 10 games, including zero homers), take on starter Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Sunday at 4:10 PM ET.

-He racked up two hits (going 2-for-4) in his most recent game against the Reds.
+In his most recent game he had a one-hit performance (1-for-3) against the Reds.

 Yasmani Grandal Game Info & Props vs. the Reds